boomyville/RMMV/SRPG Direction Selection/README.md

 This script changes _SRPG_BattleManager_endBattle function to change the flow from battle --> pre_direction_selection --> direction_selection --> after_battle.
 During pre_direction_selection, a few checks are undertaken and the outcome will either lead to after battle or direction_selection phase

 # How to use?
 Install plugin.
 Fiddle with plugin parameters.
-Download the included $ArrowIndicator.png if you want to give the player visual feedback when choosing a selection and change the After Battle Character Image plugin parameter
+Download the included $ArrowIndicator.png if you want to give the player visual feedback when choosing a selection and change the After Battle Character Image plugin parameter.
+Make sure you have SRPG_AoE.js and SRPG_PositionEffects.js as this plugin uses some functions from those plugins.
+Also does not really work with map battle.